Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 Don’t turn a good system into a perfect one – you’ll only end up data mining and making the strategy unsuitable for future predictions.

-What is a successful quantitative trader?
+What is a successful quant trader?

-Not necessarily.
 Don’t make the mistake of judging someone as very profitable as skillful.
 As Annie Duke writes in Thinking In Bets: A good outcome can happen despite a bad decision, and a bad outcome can happen despite a quality decision.
 We all suffer from what Duke calls “resulting”.

 Many are successful traders due to luck.
 The luck can result from a bull market, a certain style that fits the current market, or a trader might ride a specific market cycle.